SEOULSPACE

 If you want to eat samgyetang,

 Goryeo Samgyetang (고려삼계탕) in Jung-gu is the place to go.
 This restaurant, which opened in 1960, has eight variations of chicken soup.
-The Michelin Guide recommends Goreyo Saamgyetang, so it is sure to deliver a delicious and refreshing meal.
+The Michelin Guide recommends Goreyo Saamgyetang, sure to deliver a delicious and refreshing meal.
+They also offer a wide selection of Korean side dishes to go along with Samgyetang.

 If you want to eat eel,